tangentsoft/libtabula/README-Linux.txt

 Prerequisite: Install the Libtabula Development Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    Libtabula++ is built on top of the Libtabula C API library, so it needs the
+    Libtabula is built on top of the Libtabula C API library, so it needs the
     C API development files to build against.
 Most distributions of
     the Libtabula server for Linux don't come with these development files;
     they're packaged separately.
 This is because you don't actually